FDio/csit/docs/report/honeycomb_functional_tests/test_environment.rst

 Current VPP tests have been executed on a single VM operating system and version only, as described in the following paragraphs.

-In CSIT terminology, the VM operating system for both SUTs and TG that
+In CSIT terminology, the VM operating system for both DUTs and TG that
 |vpp-release| has been tested with, is the following:

   |virl-image-ubuntu|